Jose P Laurel Ancestral House

 The ancestral house serves as a legacy of President Jose P. Laurel’s memory and an example of the built tradition in bahay na bato architecture of the Spanish colonial period.
 The house exemplifies the distinctive and impressive use of the indigenous capis shells.

 The Jose P. Laurel Ancestral House is currently featured as one of Manila’s Built Heritage Structures in the National Museum of Philippines’ interdisciplinary exhibition, Placuna placenta: Capis Shells and Windows to Indigenous Artistry.
-When the museum doors open to the public once again, the National Museum warmly invites you to visit the exhibition located at Gallery XX, third level of the National Museum of Fine Arts.
+When the museum doors open to the public once again, the National Museum warmly invites you to visit the exhibition located at Gallery XX, the third level of the National Museum of Fine Arts.
 In the meantime, here is a glimpse of that exhibition: